PurnPum/Sketchy-Crystal/README.md

 - Make TM price increase with badges.
 Every badge increases its price by 1250, so to calculate the price at certain point just do 1250 + 1250*AmountOfBadges

-## TODO:

 - Change enemy trainer teams so that they all use their usual moves.
-(Most important TODO)

 - Make sure TMs found in the Overworld and given by Gym Leaders work properly and are all Sketch.

+## TODO:

+- Test the initial release.

 - (Maybe) Add option to randomize encounters and/or trainer mons/attacks

 ## See also